Words and music come together in a piece that explores what it is to go back home.

 Are you preparing for an audition and want feedback?
 Do you want to act in a play or a scene and don’t know where to begin?
 Are you about to give a speech and need practice?
 Are you anxious and breathless when you get up in front of people to share your thoughts or make a presentation?

 Give Performance Prep with Julie a try.

-Julie Fitzpatrick is an actress (born & raised in Guilford) who is back in town after over a decade of acting in NYC & regionally.
-She is offering sessions & workshops to help you find your center & fully inhabit your material.
-For children & adults, Julie will guide you to land in your words, anchor your body & share who you are.
+Julie Fitzpatrick is an actress born and raised in Guilford, CT.
+Julie is local again after over a decade of acting in NYC and regionally.
+Julie is offering classes and sessions to help you fully inhabit your material.
+For children and adults, Julie will guide you to land in your words, anchor your body and share who you are.

 To make an appointment or ask questions, please call 646-296-4072 or email email@example.com